Delete search term

 Visits

 Individuals or small groups (up to five people) can look round the Library premises during our opening hours.
 Larger groups (from six people) are requested to give advance notice of their visit.
 Please contact us to arrange this.
-Visits by groups are to be avoided during the exam preparation periods in January, February, May and June.
+Visits by groups are to be avoided during the exam preparation periods in January/February and May/June.

 The Library building is designed as a place to work and study.
 All visitors (especially large groups) are requested to be as quiet as possible.
 Photographs (without flash) are permitted for private purposes.
 However, we ask all visitors to refrain from taking photos which include any people (library staff, users, students).